-In accordance with Section 303 of the Companies and Allied Matters Act, 2020, none of the Directors has notified the Company of any declarable interests in contracts with the Company.
+In accordance with Section 303 of the Companies and Allied Matters Act, 2020 (As amended), none of the Directors have notified the Company of any declarable interests in contracts with the Company.

-The Directors do not have any interests required to be disclosed under Section 301 of the Companies and Allied Matters Act, 2020.
+The Directors do not have any interests required to be disclosed under Section 301 of the Companies and Allied Matters Act, 2020 (As amended).